isomerpages/moe-queenswaysec/_current-and-prospective-stu/Direct School Admission.md

 </tbody>
 </table>
 <p>[1] Please note that meeting all the criteria does not guarantee the student
-will be shortlisted/given an offer.
+will be shortlisted / given an offer.
 Due to different profiles of applicants, selection/shortlisting trends may differ year on year.</p>
 <p>[2] Applicants who do not have prior experience may also apply.
 The school
 will assess applicants based on the selection criteria, which may include